dmachard/extensiveautomation-server/README_pypi.md

 | Twitter | https://twitter.com/Extensive_Auto |
 | | |

-**ExtensiveAutomation** enable you to create custom workflows to automate your project.
+[**ExtensiveAutomation**](https://github.com/ExtensiveAutomation/extensiveautomation-server) enable you to create custom workflows to automate your project.
- - workflows must be defined with YAML file
  - a workflow is the combination of differents actions.
- - an action is individual python code source with parameters.
+ - an action is individual python code source with enriched parameters.

 ## Installation